kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 I am currently a Ph.D. student at Columbia University, focusing on theoretical computer science, with particular interest in machine learning, algorithms, and statistics.
 I am extremely fortunate to be advised by [Professor Daniel Hsu](http://www.cs.columbia.edu/~djhsu/) and [Professor Alex Andoni](http://www.mit.edu/~andoni/).
 I am supported by an NSF Graduate Research Fellowship.
 I am affiliated with the [Computer Science department](http://www.cs.columbia.edu/), particularly the [Theory group](http://www.cs.columbia.edu/theory/) and the [Machine learning group](http://www.cs.columbia.edu/areas/machine/), as well as the [Data Science Institute](http://datascience.columbia.edu/).

 My primary area of research is provable algorithms and models for computational inference and optimization.
-A lot of my interests can be summarized by the phrase ``Non-worst-case analysis for machine learning algorithms''.
+A lot of my interests can be summarized by the phrase ''non-worst-case analysis for machine learning algorithms''.
 I tend to prefer using conditions that constrain the problem space that are easy to check.
 I am also a fan of the notion that theory informs practice, and practice informs theory.
 I am particularly interested in the following broad areas:

 * Theoretical frameworks for unsupervised learning which allow one to give guarantees on performance

 * Identifying general, favorable properties of unsupervised feature representations

-* Dimension reduction
+* Compressed sensing and recovery properties of representations

+* Identifying and learning over low-dimensional structures (of all sorts, but recently I have focused on various notions of sparsity).
+In particular, the goal is to give algorithms which achieve sample complexities and computational complexities which depend on the ``low-dimensional'' part of the structure, rather than the (potentially high-dimensional) ambient space.

 * Interactive learning applied to evaluation methodology and learning problem formulation

+* Differentially private systems

 * Going beyond i.i.d. assumptions: Learning over non-product distributions, etc. I've also recently gotten interested in adaptive data analysis and other settings where the training data distribution and the testing data distribution do not satisfy simple properties (like i.i.d.).